syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/ProgressBar/Customize-value.md

 description: customize value
 platform: mobileaspnetmvc
 control: ProgressBar
-keywords:progressBar
+keywords:progressbar,value
 documentation: ug
 ---

 # Customize value

-The current value of the ProgressBar is specified by using Value property.
-MaxValue property holds the maximum value where the progress ends.
+The current value of the ProgressBar is specified by using 'Value' property.
+"MaxValue" property holds the maximum value where the progress ends.
 MinValue property holds the minimum value where the progress starts.
 Set the step value to be added in each increment when progress goes on by using the IncrementStep property.
 You can refer to the following code examples.

 {% highlight html %}